Saturday, December 2, 2017 at 4:30pm - 7:30pm

 4:30 PM - The Christmas Stroll Parade begins at the Emerson Center with the lighting of the tree on their north lawn.
 Then, Tate Chamberlin “2017 Master of Ceremonies” leads the lighting ceremony down Main Street from Grand Avenue to Rouse Avenue along with the help of the Chief Joseph Middle School Choir and the holiday spirit from the Bozeman Community.

 4:30 to 7:30 PM - Main Street is filled with over 40 food vendors raising money for local non-profits organizations, live music, carolers and other festive activities.
 CLICK HERE for a list of Food Vendors and locations, CLICK HERE for additional main street activities

 4:30 to 7:30 PM - Visit Bridger Bowl located at South Bozeman Avenue to view ski films on a Big Inflatable Screen and to learn about what's new and what's planned for this year's ski season!

 4:30 to 7:30 PM - Visit Bozeman Health located at North Black Ave.
 Enjoy a clementine (a healthy holiday tradition) and grab a holiday light to help you stroll.

-4:30 to 7:30 PM - Downtown Businesses feature live music, free cocoa and cookies, and holiday fun of all sorts (see “In-Store Activities” for more information)
+4:30 to 7:30 PM - Downtown Businesses feature live music, free cocoa and cookies, and holiday fun of all sorts CLICK HERE for a list of in-store activities.